FitnessKeeper/DEPRECATED-terraform-aurora/README.md

 - `db_port` - "defaults to 3306"
 - `allowed_cidr` - "A list of Security Group ID's to allow access to.
 Defaults to ["127.0.0.1/32"]"
 - `allowed_security_groups` - "A list of Security Group ID's to allow access to.
 Defaults to empty list"
-- `preferred_backup_window` - "The daily time range during which automated backups are created.
+- `preferred_backup_window` - "The daily time range in UTC during which automated backups are created.
 Default to 01:00-03:00"
 - `instance_class` - "Instance class to use when creating RDS cluster.
-Defaults to db.r3.large"
+Defaults to db.t2.medium"
 - `storage_encrypted` - "Defaults to true"
 - `apply_immediately` - "Defaults to false"